 In 2010 Parkin received the Outstanding Achievement in Drama award from the Association for Mormon Letters for producing The Book of Jer3miah.
 The award was presented at the association’s annual meeting in conjunction with the business meeting and the Presidential address at UVU.
 In addition to the award, Jeff gave a presentation about Jer3miah to members of AML.
 Additionally, the film was named one of ten honorees for the Webby Awards.
 In 2013 the web series was referenced as a component of the future of Mormon film in the book Mormons and Popular Culture: The Global Influence of an American Phenomenon.

 Parkin has been a big part of the Web series produced by BYU students, Pretty Darn Funny.
 The point of the series was transmedia storytelling and the idea has gained popularity since it was added to the curriculum of Parkin's film class in 2008.
-The webseries was also accepted into the LDS Film Festival in 2013.
-Additionally, the series won five Telly Awards at the 33rd Annual Telly Awards ceremony in 2013.
+The web series was also accepted into the LDS Film Festival in 2013.
+The series won five Telly Awards at the 33rd Annual Telly Awards ceremony in 2013.
 Parkin and Jared Cardon produced Pretty Darn Funny Season 2 in 2013 and 2014.
 In 2014, Pretty Darn Funny received four nominations from the International Academy of Web Television Awards, including Best Comedy Series, Best Writing, Best Female Performance in a Comedy (Lisa Valentine Clark), and Best Supplemental content - Footloose Parody.
+At the 2014 Filmed in Utah awards show, Pretty Darn Funny won awards for Best Ensemble, Best UTuber Channel, and Best Director (Jeff Parkin).

 - The Salt Lake Tribune - 'Book of Jer3miah': BYU Web series bridged media, social gaps (26 July 2012)